ozbaysa/Twitter-Video-Uploader/README.md

 1- Put this(twitter_video.rb) to somewhere in your project that you can reach easily.

+2- Run `Bundle install`

-2- In your code blocks call the file by this
+3- In your code blocks call the file by this
 ```ruby
 require_relative 'your/path/to/twitter_account.rb'
 ```